 It’s important to point out one key distinction of digital signage communication: it’s a multimedia outreach method.
 Rather than simply blaring an alarm or flashing a flood light, digital signage can provide in-depth images, video, and maps to reach students of all kinds.
 This includes students with special needs or disabilities.

 By bringing a visual component into your emergency messaging, you can provide safety details with basic icons and images that don’t require students to read extensive text or even hear an alarm.
-Every safety tip they need to know can be delivered visually.
-And while your school certainly has processes in place to protect your more vulnerable student populations, there’s just no telling what can happen when crises occur—andthe more information your students have, the safer they’ll be.
+Every safety tip they need to know can be delivered visually and improve safety in schools using digital signage.
+And while your school certainly has processes in place to protect your more vulnerable student populations, there’s just no telling what can happen when crises occur—and the more information your students have, the safer they’ll be.

-Install a few digital screens in your backend offices and teacher’s lounges, and you’ve added a completely new way to improve school safety.
+Install a few digital screens in your backend offices and teacher’s lounges, and you’ve added a completely new way to improve safety in schools using digital signage.
 There’s some safety information that may be more pertinent to your staff than your actual students:

 Think of your digital signage costs as an investment in ongoing education for your staff as well as your students.
 It’s easy to forget these types of life-saving details, even for teachers with years of experience.
 Keep the information close at hand, and it’ll be ready when it’s needed.

 It’s common for high schools (and even elementary schools, sadly) to have security guards these days.
 Security personnel can be intimidating to students, particularly younger students or those who have had bad experiences with police at home.
 Nevertheless, security staff have an important job to do, so why not integrate them into your school via digital signage?

 In your digital signage templates, consider shining a spotlight on these crucial staff by displaying their photo, a short bio, and some personal facts about them.